verzly/mise-php/README.md

 ### Source build dependencies

-Source builds need native system packages for the selected PHP version, configure options, and requested PECL or PIE extensions.
-By default, `mise-php` installs these dependencies automatically unless dependency installation is disabled with `skip_deps`.
+Source builds need native system packages for the selected PHP version, configure options, and requested PECL/PIE extensions.
+By default, `mise-php` detects the current platform and installs the matching dependency set automatically.

-The dependency installer detects the operating system, package manager, PHP version, configure flags, and requested extension list.
-It then installs the packages needed for that build path instead of using a single fixed package list for every system.

-Supported dependency installers include:

-- Debian and Ubuntu through `apt`
-- Fedora through `dnf`
-- Enterprise Linux-compatible systems through `dnf`, `yum`, or `microdnf`
-- Amazon Linux 2023 through `dnf`
-- Arch Linux through `pacman`
-- Alpine Linux through `apk`
-- macOS through Homebrew

-Enterprise Linux-compatible systems are handled by major version, such as EL8, EL9, and EL10.
-This includes RHEL-style systems, CentOS Stream, Rocky Linux, AlmaLinux, and Oracle Linux where the required vendor repositories are available.
+Supported installers cover Debian and Ubuntu, Fedora, Enterprise Linux-compatible systems, Amazon Linux 2023, Arch Linux, Alpine Linux, and macOS through Homebrew.
+Enterprise Linux-compatible systems are handled by major version, such as EL8, EL9, and EL10, so RHEL-style systems, CentOS Stream, Rocky Linux, AlmaLinux, and Oracle Linux can receive version-specific repository, dependency, and build-flag handling.

-Some PHP versions need additional build handling on older platform families.
-For example, PHP 8.3 and newer requires a sufficiently new `re2c`, so EL7 and EL8 systems may build a newer `re2c` from source only when the selected PHP version requires it.
-EL8-compatible systems also receive `CFLAGS=-fPIC`, `CXXFLAGS=-fPIC`, and `LDFLAGS=-pie` automatically when building PHP 8.5 or newer.

-Optional native libraries are installed only when they are relevant to the selected build.
-This includes libraries needed by custom configure flags, such as LDAP or XSL, and libraries needed by requested PECL/PIE extensions, such as ImageMagick, libyaml, libmemcached, rabbitmq-c, librdkafka, or libuv.

-Static PHP installations do not install source build dependencies because they use prebuilt binaries with a fixed extension set.
+Some PHP/platform combinations need extra handling, such as a newer `re2c` for PHP 8.3+ on older Enterprise Linux releases or PIC/PIE build flags for PHP 8.5+ on EL8-compatible systems.
+Static PHP installs skip this step because they use prebuilt binaries with a fixed extension set.

-Automatic dependency installation can be disabled permanently or for a single install.
-See [Skip dependency installation](#skip-dependency-installation).

-Use [`bin/install-dependencies.sh`](bin/install-dependencies.sh) as the source of truth for package names, repository setup, and version-specific notes.
+For permanent or one-time disabling, see [Skip dependency installation](#skip-dependency-installation).
+For package names, repository setup, and version-specific notes, see [`bin/install-dependencies.sh`](bin/install-dependencies.sh).

 ### Prebuilt static PHP